AwkwardTurtle42/AwkwardTurtle42.github.io/SRD.markdown

 During each round, each side of a conflict takes a Turn to act.
 Within a side’s Turn, each individual can act in whatever order they choose, although all declared attacks are resolved simultaneously (see below).
 During a Turn a character can move about 40 feet, and perform one significant action (make an attack, use an item, cast a spell, etc.).
 Any actions that carry risk require a Save as usual, usually against the creature you’re engaged with.

-If it’s not clear which side should act first, initiative should be determined by the leader of each side should make DEX Saves against each other (enhancing or impairing the Save as usual).
+If it’s not clear which side should act first, each player should make a DEX Save vs the opposition to act before them.

 ## Attacking
 To make an attack, roll your weapon’s damage die.
 The target of the attack subtracts their armor and reduces their Grit by the remainder.
 If there is no excess damage, the target was able to avoid or otherwise defend against the attack.
 If there is more damage dealt than the remaining Grit, the excess damage becomes Direct Damage.

 When you receive Direct Damage you must then make a STR Save to avoid Critical Damage.
 ## Critical Damage
-When you recieve Direct Damage, make a STR Save against that amount to avoid Critical Damage:
+When you receive Direct Damage, make a STR Save against that amount to avoid Critical Damage:

 **Win:** The damage is minor, you are not significantly harmed.